yANGyElING/new_tab/README.md

 ### 🎨 Visual & UI
 > **Experience a workspace that breathes.**
-- **Dynamic Wallpapers** - Starts your day with a fresh, high-res background from Bing.
+- **Dynamic Wallpapers** - Starts your day with a fresh, high-res background from Unsplash.
 - **Parallax Effects** - Interactive depth that responds to your mouse movement.
 - **Glassmorphism** - Modern frosted glass aesthetics with customizable transparency.
 - **Theme Engine** - Seamless toggling between Light and Dark modes.